-The research discussed in the first of the holiday grief series, suggests the start of a new year can be a difficult time for grievers.
-They often think they have gotten through the worst of their grief as December closes.
+The research discussed in the first of the holiday grief series, Navigating Grief During the Winter Holidays, suggests hat grief in the new year can be especially difficult.
+Grievers often think they have gotten through the worst of their grief mourning December closes.
 As a grief counselor and grief support group facilitator, I have heard bereaved people talk about the close of the old year, the beginning of a new year, and the complex web of feelings these bring.

 Did You Know We Mark The New Year At Different Times?